 Austin DWI Defense Lawyer in TX

 If you have been arrested in Austin, Pflugerville, Lakeway, or the surrounding areas, The Law Office of Kevin Bennett is equipped with the knowledge and resources necessary to defend you.
-Kevin Bennett is a dedicated DUI attorney in Travis County who will work around the clock to ensure that you are put in position to receive the most favorable outcome possible.
+Kevin Bennett is a dedicated DUI attorney in Travis County who will work around the clock to ensure that you are put in a position to receive the most favorable outcome possible.

 Kevin Bennett will take your case to trial if necessary, to fight against your conviction and will always uphold your most favorable interests.
 He specifically limits the number of cases that he takes so every client can be assured he or she will receive the highest level of personal attention.

 When representing you, Kevin Bennett believes in being completely transparent so that you are aware of each and every detail surrounding your case.
 Call The Law Office of Kevin Bennett today at (512) 476-4626 to set up your free consultation with an experienced DUI lawyer in Austin.